jamiehs/fluid-video-embeds/readme.txt

 4. It also handles different aspect ratio videos from Vimeo quite gracefully.
 The only circumstance where I've seen black bars is when YouTube serves a 320p or 480p video for mobile.

 == Changelog ==
+= 1.2.4 =
+* Fixes a few PHP notices due to empty API results.
+* Adds a new YouTube option that allows you to force the 16:9 ratio.

 = 1.2.3 =
 * Upgraded to version 3 of the YouTube API.
 * Fixes a previous issue that was introduced around version 1.0.3 when the YouTube version 2 API became unreliable.